Location: Lucy Cavendish College

 Jo Browning Wroe writes for educational publishers in the UK and the US and has received awards in both countries.
 Her most recent project, Graphic Lives, a set of three graphic novels, demystifying the therapy process for troubled teenagers, was published by Speechmark.
 She has an MA in Creative Writing from UEA and her recently completed novel was shortlisted for the Bridport Prize last year.
 She writes occasional features for the New Statesman and the Church Times.
 She is Creating Writing Supervisor at Lucy Cavendish College, and is involved with the Cambridge and Dubai Literary Festivals.

-Gillian Stern is an editor of literary and commercial fiction, who after 15 years of commissioning books in the social sciences, championed a debut novel that went on to win the Whitbread First Novel Award and the Richard and Judy Summer Reads of Summer Reads.
-Passionate about fiction and experienced in spotting and editing bestsellers, Gillian is also a successful ghostwriter, having ghosted eight memoirs to dates.
-She works on a freelance basis as a structural editor for several publishers including Bloomsbury, Orion and Penguin and critiques and edits for many leading literary agencies including Curtis Brown, Conville & Walsh, PFD, RCW, Furniss Lawton, Aitken Alexander and A M Heath.
-She also works with The Writer’s Workshop, The Literary Consultancy and mentors writers sent to her by agents, publishers and word of mouth recommendations.
+Gillian Stern is an editor of literary and commercial fiction.
+After fifteen years of commissioning books and journals in the social sciences, she championed a debut novel that went on to win The Whitbread First Novel Award and the Richard & Judy Summer Reads of Summer Reads.
+Passionate about fiction and experienced in spotting and editing bestsellers, Gillian is also a successful ghostwriter, her latest memoir recently named Non Fiction Book of the Year by a major retailer.
+She works as a structural editor for several publishers including Bloomsbury, Hodder, Macmillan and Orion and critiques and edits for many leading literary agents.
+She also mentors writers through word-of-mouth and regularly places debut novelists with agents and publishers.

 Enquiries and booking:

 We welcome writers of all levels of experience, irrespective of gender.
-The course is fully residential, with en suite accommodation and food provided for five days including a special three-course dinner and drinks reception on Thursday.
-It costs £950 per person.
-There is also the option of a non-residential rate of £700.
-This will include breakfast lunch and dinner every day plus pre-dinner drinks and the formal served dinner with wine on Thursday.
+The course is fully residential, with en suite accommodation and food provided for five days including a special three-course dinner and drinks reception on Saturday.
+It costs £995 per person.
+There is also the option of a non-residential rate of £550.
+This will include lunch and dinner every day plus pre-dinner drinks and the formal served dinner with wine on Saturday.

 Discounts of £50 on the residential course and £25 on the non-residential are available to members of the International Elizabeth von Arnim Society (join here) and the Katherine Mansfield Society (join here).